Heitor-Saqueto/meatshop-java-basic/README.md

 # Meat Shop Console App 🥩

-This is a basic console a application for managing meat products.
+This is a basic console application for managing meat products.

 ## 💻 Features